 Starla worked in TV and media for more than 10 years.
-Prior to joining KCTS 9, she covered state politics as a legislative reporter and also produced a technology news show for GeekWire.
-She is a recipient of the International Examiner’s Community Voice Award and was awarded a spot on Puget Sound Business Journal’s 40 Under 40 list and 425 Business Magazine’s 30 Under 30 list.
+Prior to joining KCTS 9, she covered Washington state politics as a legislative reporter for TVW and also hosted a technology news show for GeekWire.
+She is a recipient of the International Examiner’s Community Voice Award and was awarded a spot on Puget Sound Business Journal’s 40 Under 40 list.

 Why You’re Not Retaining Early-Career Women and POC (and What You Can Do About It)